quiode/Analysis_II_Cheat_Sheet/README.md

 The document supports a couple of inputs to allow customization at build time.
 These include:

 - `REV`: Revision name shown in the footer of the pdf, default is `local`.
 Mainly used in CI to show the git hash.
-- `CATS`: Boolean ("true" or "false") which determine if the cat images should be included, default is false
+- `CATS`: Boolean ("true" or "false") which determine if the cat images should be included, default is "true"

 ### Example